mjordan/GitBags/README.md

 # GitBags

 A GitBag is a [Bag](https://tools.ietf.org/html/draft-kunze-bagit-05) that is contained within a Git repository.
-For example, for a Bag within a directory named 'mybagdir,' you have this:
+For example, for a Bag in a directory named 'mybagdir,' you have this:

 ```
 mybagdir/